boazsegev/plezi-website/docs/guides/websockets.html.md

 ## Communicating between the application and clients

-A Plezi application can handle multiple websocket connection controller, allowing you to use different connections for different tasks (such as file uploading on one connection while getting real-time updates on another).
+A Plezi application can handle multiple websocket connection controllers, allowing you to use different connections for different tasks (such as file uploading on one connection while getting real-time updates on another).

-For a route **to accept websocket connections**, it's controller **must** respond to the `on_message(data)` callback.
+For a route **to accept websocket connections**, it's controller **must** respond to the `on_message(data)` callback **OR** be an `auto_dispatch` enabled controller (more about this soon).

+### Raw Websocket data communication

+By default, Plezi allows us to use raw websocket data communication - which means that binary data (i.e. file upload data) as well as text data (i.e. JSON data) can be used.

 To send raw data to the client using the websocket, use the method `write(data)`.

+When using raw websocket communication, no data will be sent unless explicitly sent using `write(data)` or `request << data`.

 If the data being sent is a UTF-8 encoded String, it will be sent as a text message.
 If it's a binary encoded String the data will be sent in binary mode.